mitchcapper/FSClient/README.md

 =================================
 OVERVIEW
 -----
 FSClient is a full Windows sip client that uses Embedded FreeSWITCH and is written in WPF/.NET 4.0.
 It supports external/internal contact books and full headset features through a plugin system (Plantronics/ Jabra full features for example).
 FSClient is meant to be a full featured SIP client including standard enterprise class client functionality.
-It can run installed or run standalone, with the only requirement being .NET 4.0 support.
+It can run installed or run standalone, with the only requirement being .NET 4.5.2 support (vista or higher).

 Table of Contents
 =================